 It wasn’t until ten years later, as a child, I had the pleasure to walked through those gates for the very first time.
 I do not remember much, except for one thing: getting soaking wet from the Shamu show and wondering why in the world the water was so cold.

 In college, I volunteered at San Diego State University, to help a research biologist input data from his Elephant seal study at Hubbs-SeaWorld Research Institute(HSWRI).
 I loved every time I walked through those doors.
 I felt like I arrived, even if it was only volunteering.

 My husband and I have lived in and around San Diego County for over 30 years, and we have enjoyed being SeaWorld annual pass members for at least 10 of those years.
 I love that my children not only had a blast on all the activities and rides, but they were also experiencing and learning many things regarding the marine ecosystem as a whole.

-I would like to share with you a few photos I have compiled over the years.
+I want to share with you a few photos I have compiled over the years!

 In particular, we enjoy the vast sandy beaches and adore going into the Hotel del Coronado; located less than a mile from our starting point.

 Would you like to take a tour of Coronado Island in San Diego, CA?
 Well, you have come to the right place.
 Come and join me on an epic adventure, going back in time and staying in the present at the same time!

 Sunset Cliffs Natural Park is over 18 acres of cliffs adjacent to the Western coast of Point Loma beginning at Ladera Street.